A Guide to Delta-Neutral Trading Strategies

-To pursue these trading strategies, investors need to minimize the effect of price changes and create portfolios that profit from and are more sensitive to these other factors.
-Delta neutral approaches allow investors to create these portfolios.
+To pursue these trading strategies, investors may seek to minimize the effect of price changes and create portfolios that are more sensitive to other factors.
+A delta-neutral strategy does this by combining positions with offsetting deltas in order to create a net delta of zero overall.

 What Is Delta?

 Delta is one of the Option Greeks and measures how much an option will change in price, given a $1 change in the price of the underlying asset.
-By definition, the delta of the underlying asset is always 1.
+By convention, the delta of a long position in the underlying asset is always 1, while a short position has a delta of -1.

 What Does Delta Neutral Mean?

-Delta neutral means that a position’s value will not change when there are small market price changes.
-By holding a combination of assets and options, or combinations of various call and put options, a trader can create a portfolio with an overall delta of zero (in actual practice, very close to zero).
+Delta neutral means that a position’s value is intended to remain stable when there are small market price changes.
+By holding a combination of assets and options, or combinations of various call and put options, a trader can create a portfolio with an overall delta of approximately zero.

-Traders use delta neutral strategies to minimize the effect of price changes while aiming to profit from shifts in implied volatility, the time decay of options, or simply to hedge against price movements.
+Traders use delta-neutral strategies to reduce sensitivity to price changes while aiming to benefit from shifts in implied volatility, the time decay of options, or to hedge against existing positions.

 How Does Delta Neutral Function?